macOS 26 Voice Transcription: Setup Guide for Developers (2026)

 Step 1: Enable Dictation

-Notice the Auto-punctuation toggle at the bottom — make sure that's on.
-It's one of the best parts of the foundation model upgrade.
+Make sure Auto-punctuation is on — it's one of the best parts of the foundation model upgrade.

 Step 2: Pick your hotkey